 The mission of the faculty of Pharmacy is derived from Philadelphia University's mission.
 Philadelphia University Faculty of Pharmacy prepares men and women in their professional disciplines with an emphasis on moral values and service in order to develop competent graduates who demonstrate concern for human health.
-This mission is fulfilled by a broad based, scientifically strong education in Pharmacy, which enables you both to enter all areas of your professional life.
-By the end of the programme you will be conversant with the wide range of topics relating to Pharmacy, be able to communicate effectively and be able to appreciate the professional and social role of the pharmacist.
+This mission is fulfilled by a broad based, scientifically strong education in Pharmacy, which enables you both to enter all areas of your profession on graduation and to adapt to changes that may occur during your professional life.

+By the end of the programmed you will be conversant with the wide range of topics relating to Pharmacy, be able to communicate effectively and be able to appreciate the professional and social role of the pharmacist.
 The faculty tries to foster a learning environment enhanced by faculty who encourage leadership, self-determination, self-respect, promotion of justice, and compassion in students.
 This is dependent on a sound scientific knowledge base, well developed expertise, critical thinking capabilities, moral reasoning, and communication skills.
 The School strives to instill these qualities in its students.